 Primal Knowledge is about practicing, teaching, and exploring primitive skills.
-We define primitive skills as Stone Age skills, basically pre-metal technologies.
+We define primitive skills as pre-metal Stone Age technologies.

 "Knowledge is the easiest tool to carry."